oliver-butterley/SpectralThm/home_page/index.md

 ## Information about the project

-An ongoing multi-author open source project to formalise a proof of The Spectral Theorem in the Lean theorem prover.
+An ongoing multi-author open source project to formalise a proof of The Spectral Theorem in Lean 4.

 <!--
 Useful links: